An Empirical Study of Realized GNN Expressiveness: BREC: A New Dataset for Expressiveness

 \subsection{Dataset Composition}

-BREC includes 400 pairs of non-isomorphic graphs, with detailed composition as follows:
+BREC includes 800 non-isomorphic graphs arranged in a pairwise manner to construct 400 pairs, with detailed composition as follows: (For detailed generation process, please refer to Appendix~\ref{app:generation})

-\textbf{Basic Graphs.} Basic graphs consist of 60 pairs of 10-node graphs collected from an exhaustive search.
-These graphs are not regular graphs and are indistinguishable by 1-WL, but most can be distinguished by expressive GNN variants.
-This part is the simplest part and sanity check in BREC.

-Basic graphs can also be considered as an enhancement of the EXP dataset as they both use non-regular 1-WL-indistinguishable graphs.
-However, Basic graphs provide more examples and richer graph patterns than EXP.
-The relatively small graphs also facilitate visualization and analysis.
+\textbf{Basic Graphs.} Basic graphs consist of 60 pairs of 1-WL-indistinguishable graphs from an exhaustive search and intentionally designed to be non-regular.
+This part can be regarded as an augmentation of the EXP dataset with similar difficulty.
+Nevertheless, it offers a greater abundance of instances and more intricate graph patterns.
+The relatively small size also facilitates visualization and analysis.